CHEMeDATA/CHEMeDATA.github.io/README.md

 From Oct.
 2019 to Nov.
 2020, the funding of Damien Jeannerat was covered by a 20% activity at the [DLCM](https://www.dlcm.ch/)/[E-research](https://www.unige.ch/eresearch/en/) group at the University of Geneva.

-Starting in Oct.
-2022, the [PANACEA consortium](https://panacea-nmr.eu/) including [Mestrelab](https://panacea-nmr.eu/about/consortium/mestrelab) may develop open data solutions relevant to the CHEMeDATA Initiative.
+Starting in Sept.
+2021, the [PANACEA consortium](https://panacea-nmr.eu/) including [Mestrelab](https://panacea-nmr.eu/about/consortium/mestrelab) may develop open data solutions relevant to the CHEMeDATA Initiative.

 ## Related activity